-Now there are plenty more awesome cases on the market but these are in my opinion are the 5 coolest Raspberry Pi cases.
+Now there are plenty more exceptional cases on the market, but these, in my opinion, are the coolest Raspberry Pi cases.

-Check out the video I have prepared below where you can see each case individually as I talk about at them.
-As always if you like what you see then please subscribe!
+Be sure to check out the video I have prepared below where you can see each case individually as I talk about at them.

 The Wooden Borg Case

 When I first opened up the Borg Plus by C4 labs, it had an amazing fresh wood smell to it.
 Even after quite some time it still retains that fantastic smell to it.